Endometrial biopsy: Contraindications

 The procedure is contraindicated in pregnancy.
 Therefore, women in the reproductive years may need a pregnancy test before a biopsy is taken to assure that the test is not done during a pregnancy.
 Other contraindications are pelvic inflammatory disease and coagulopathies.

 An endometrial biopsy usually cannot be done as an office procedure in children, young women, women with vaginismus, or women with cervical stenosis.
 If necessary, an examination under anesthesia could be performed at which time a biopsy could be taken.

 Risks

 While the procedure is generally considered safe, cramps or pelvic pain are common but short-lived side effects.
 After the procedure, the patient may experience some bleeding.
 Uterine perforation and uterine infections are rare complications.

 Pain

 Endometrial biopsy pain is quite common.
-The reason that doctors spray the lidocaine is to help deal with some of the pain from the procedure.
-The lidocaine spray can burn when it is sprayed into the area.
-The clamp that is put onto the cervix may be another cause of pain, and the procedure itself, with the doctor procuring a piece of the lining, may be painful.
-Most of the time, this will only be required once, but sometimes the procedure can entail two or three instances of procuring a piece of the endometrium.
+The reason that some doctors spray lidocaine onto the cervix before the procedure is to help deal with some of the pain from the biopsy.
+The lidocaine spray can burn when it is sprayed into the area, but dissipates with time as the medicine takes effect.
+Some people will need a reapplication of pain management medication if the first application is not successfully numbing.
+The metal clamp that is put into the cervix can be another cause of pain, as it sounds and dilates the cervix for access to the uterus.
+The biopsy procedure itself entails the doctor procuring a piece of the uterine lining, and is normally experienced as being painful.
+Most of the time, scrape and suction of the endometrial tissue will only be required once, but sometimes the procedure can entail two or three instances of procuring a piece of the endometrium.
+This is more common in cases where the patient is experiencing active bleeding or displaying symptoms of endometrial hyperplasia.